chamaya00/hello-world/src/projects/personal-website.md

 ## Overview

-My personal website built 100% by Claude Code.
+My personal website built 100% by Claude Code from an iPhone 15 Pro.
+I used the Claude Code in the Claude iOS app, connected to Github, connected to Vercel for hosting.
 Written in React, serving as a portfolio and blog platform.
 The project showcases modern web development practices, custom content management, and innovative debugging solutions for mobile development.

 ## Key Features